FMMT666/launchpad.py/README.md

   - "All": make this a library/package
   - "Doc": notes about installing/using this directly from Github
+  - "All": implement function to clear the button buffer
   - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "All": fix manual text scrolling
   - "All": new demo code